-Your sense of smell may be the least important sense you have, and I will admit that I myself do not often use it as a tool to remain mindful.
-This is not because I don’t find it to be a useful way to meditate, but rather it’s because I much prefer to use my tactile and auditory senses as I find it much easier to be mindful when using them, as opposed to other senses.
+Your sense of smell may be the least important sense you have, and I will admit that I do not often use it as a mindfulness meditation tool.
+This is not because I don’t know how to meditate by using my sense of smell, but rather it’s because I much prefer to use my tactile and auditory senses as I find it much easier to be mindful when using them, as opposed to other senses.

-Some other examples of objects that have strong aromas with which you can use your sense of smell to be mindful of are flowers, perfume, freshly cut grass, the beach, leather, or coffee.
+Some other examples of objects that have strong aromas with which you can use mindfulness meditation via your sense of smell to reduce anxiety are flowers, perfume, freshly cut grass, the beach, leather, or coffee.
 Nonjudgmentally observing the aromas given off by any one of those things can allow you to truly be in the present moment and therefore help to reduce your anxiety tenfold.

-Although using one sense at a time is very useful to help you to be mindful, it is often much more useful to use multiple senses at once.
+Although using one sense at a time is very useful during mindfulness meditation, it is often much more useful to use multiple senses at once.
 One of the easiest ways you can utilize all 5 of your main senses to be mindful is when you’re eating.

 For example, you can use your sense of taste to observe the many flavors in each bite, your sense of smell to notice the aroma the food gives off, your sense of touch by either holding the food in your hands as you take a bite or by noticing the textures in your mouth as you chew, your sense of sound (i.e. is your food crunchy?), and your sense of sight to observe the colors and shapes of the food.

-Another useful way to be mindful while using multiple senses is to go for a walk at the park.
+Another useful way to use mindfulness meditation by way of using multiple senses is to go for a walk at the park.
 Here, you can use your sense of smell to notice the aroma of all of the plant-life surrounding you, your sense of touch as you notice the points of contact at the bottom of your feet as you take each step from your heels to your toes, your sense of sound as you hear the tree’s rustling in the wind or nearby birds signing, and your sense of sight as you notice the bright colors of green and blue, the glimmering of a pond nearby, or any wildlife that catches your eye.